bleetube/satstack/ansible/playbooks/containers/mempool/README.md

 * The containers still fail to build from source using `docker-compose build`, so I need to figure out what else they need.

 * systemd won't see containers that are already running and we must use "state: present|started" in order to use recreate.
 Recreate was required for changes to mempool_config to take effect.

+* see what methods can be used to restrict read access to the config file